Talljack/frontend-interview/README.md

 # frontend-interview

-Record all interview review questions and collect them on the website.
+Collect all interview review questions and collect them on the website.